Carson City, From Historical to Hip: 10 Reasons to Get Off the Highway

 Step back in time at Nevada State Museum which features a combination of permanent and limited-time exhibits sharing Nevada’s history.
 You can get an up close look at the historic mint that turned silver into coins, take a tour of the famous underground mine exhibit and learn about fossils unearthed from Nevada.

-After, head across the street for a refreshing snow cone at Snow Flo which has fun creations like Shark Attack and Under the Sea.
+After, during summer months, head across the street for a refreshing snow cone at Snow Flo which has fun creations like Shark Attack and Under the Sea.

 2. Kit Carson Trail